 Example #2 – Using Column Cells Reference

-I have given the cell reference as A1:C1, let’s see what the result is.
+We have given the cell reference as A1:C1.
+So, let us see what the result is.

 Example #3 – Count of Rows

 The ROWS function counts only how many rows are in the reference.
 Now, look at this example.

 We have given the cell reference as A4, i.e., the 4th row of the worksheet.
 Press the “Enter” to see the result.